top of page

 Imagine we would rigorously show that again, as unethical as these laws sound to us, these 25 laws are totally explained by this new paradigm, that these laws are maximized to be able to bring about a wealthy society, to bring about the consequence of the type of society which they're trying to create, a wealthy society.
 And if we discovered that, if we were to show this in a rigorous manner, we would realize that there's a type of reverse causation going on in this society.
 The ordinary way we explain a society is we find out the ethical laws in the society and we see how those laws naturally cause a certain type of society to emerge.
 But in this society, in this crazy society, the desired end, that is maximum wealth, is the cause of the laws themselves.

-But going with that simply as an analogy, it's a good analogy when you compare it to physics.
 The normal scientific paradigm tries to explain the laws of nature, the rules that govern our universe, in its own terms, in terms of physics, without making recourse to the consequences of what the laws are going to produce.
 As we explained, physicists typically use principles like simplicity, mathematical consistency, symmetry, and beauty, in order to discover the deepest laws of physics.

 But fine tuning shows that instead of using these types of principles, you have to make recourse to what the consequences of these laws are going to be.
 In other words, the form that the laws take on - that is, the values of the constants - is determined by what the universe is going to look like based on these values.
 That is a totally different way of trying to explain the laws of physics from the scientific paradigm that physicists are used to.
 It's a complete shift in how you're analyzing the laws of physics.